zengkeat/Online-meal-ordering-system/README.md

 # Steps to setup the project in your computer:
 ## Step 1:
   - Download the respository "online-meal-ordering-system"
-  - Download the "online_meal_system.sql"
+  - unzip th

 ## Step 2:
-  - Put the entire folder "online-mea-ordering-system" into web server, im using XAMPP but you use anything you want
+  - Copy and paste the folder "online-mea-ordering-system" into your web server, im using XAMPP but you use anything you want
   - If you using XAMPP:
     - Put the entire folder into folder called "htdocs"